 2017 Masters poster: you'll never miss a race when you have your own copy of the 2017 Masters poster with all division and championship events!

-2017 Helmet Rules: Effective as of the 2016-2017 season, all USSA and FIS masters competitors must use helmets for GS, SG, and DH that meet the new FIS standards.
+2017 Helmet Rules: For the 2016-2017 season, helmets are required for all events.
+FIS-approved helmets are recommended for GS, SG, and DH.
 A FIS-approved helmet is marked with a conformity label reading "Conform to FIS specifications RH 2013".
 Helmets for SL are required and may have soft-ear protection.